project brief

 Outcome

-The speaker functions perfectly, and produces sound at a quality level that I would use
+The speaker functions perfectly, and produces sound at an impressive quality level - people actually want to use it

-People have approached the speaker thinking it is an actual traffic cone - realism was a success
+People have approached the speaker thinking it was an actual traffic cone - realism was a success

-The speaker is sturdy and no parts have experienced damage or failure
+The speaker is sturdy and no parts have experienced functional damage or failure

 What I Would Change

-Extend the USB-C charging port to be inside the tip of the cone to eliminate needing to remove and re-attach the tip to plug in the charging cable
+Extend the USB-C charging port to rest inside the tip of the cone to eliminate needing to unscrew and re-attach the tip just to plug in the charging cable

 Increase the battery power to get clearer and louder sound from the speaker

-Get in some spray painting practice prior to painting the cone
+Get in some spray painting practice prior to painting the traffic cone

 Printing everything in a lighter filament color, preferably white or orange, to make painting less work